 4 WHO MAY APPEAL

 Only persons directly affected by a decision have standing to appeal [s.
-241].
+241290, s.
+291].
 To be "directly affected" a person must have a direct and immediate legally material interest in the matter.

 4.1 Workers' Compensation